rohanpls/rohanpls/README.md

 # Hi, I'm Rohan 👨🏻‍💻

 <img src="http://rohanpls.com/images/github-profile-banner.png" alt="Rohan Shahshankar - Web designer and developer, System Administrator and Cybersec enthusiast">

-I'm a Sys Admin, intending to secure servers and maintain their stability, currently working at Flaunt7.
+Just your average developer guy

-I also do web designing and development as freelancing, open to find new opportunities.<br /><br />
+- 🔭 I used to be a DevOps Engineer (3 yoe).

-## Find me around the web 🌎:
+- 🌱 I’m currently learning Python and making course material for newcomers

-- Visit my <a href="https://rohanpls.com">website</a> 🌐
+- 👯 Contributed to AOSP through: <a href="https://forum.xda-developers.com/member.php?u=9697101">XDA Community</a> 🛠

-- Connect with me on <a href="https://www.linkedin.com/in/rohanpls/">LinkedIn</a> 🔗
+- 📫 Check out my 2.5 yo <a href="https://rohanpls.com">website</a> 🌐

-- Android ROM development on <a href="https://forum.xda-developers.com/member.php?u=9697101">XDA Community</a> 🛠
+- ⚡ I use Arch on M1 Macbook btw

 <!--
 **rohanpls/rohanpls** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.